22.05.2024

 5. Conduct efficiency and effectiveness tests as part of payment monitoring

-ACTICO’s proof-of-concept (POC) established with a retail bank rubber-stamped the immense potential of AI as a means of reducing false positives in the battle against money laundering.
+In collaboration with ACTICO, a retail bank rubber-stamped the potential of AI as a means of reducing false positives in the battle against money laundering.
 The bank used a base of almost 12,000 historical money laundering anomalies to train a machine learning-model to predict which would require further investigation.
 The model learns from transaction and customer data for which the anomaly was flagged, as well as whether the anomaly required investigation in greater depth to clarify.
-A validation dataset demonstrated the potential to eliminate around 40 percent of false positive cases, without overlooking any SAR which would otherwise be notifiable to the financial regulator.
+A validation dataset demonstrated the potential to eliminate around 40 per cent of false positive cases, without overlooking any SAR which would otherwise be notifiable to the financial regulator.

 Conclusion

 Banks often find themselves overwhelmed with the repositioning required when money laundering laws are amended, particularly given the shortage of human resources to handle such work.
-Financial institutions are are very cost-conscious by nature, particularly in areas that do not generate income, which is why banks are scrutinising their internal processes ever more closely.
+Financial institutions are inherently cost-conscious, particularly in non-revenue-generating areas.
+Consequently, banks are increasingly scrutinizing their internal processes to enhance efficiency and reduce costs.
 Machine learning, an artificial intelligence component, offers enormous potential to reduce costs.
 One of the top priorities is to leverage machine learning to reduce the number of false positives, which has already achieved convincing results in practice.

 These might be of interest to you